Back to What's Included

 Another common boundary is between adult primary beds and children's rooms or guest rooms.
 A company may be comfortable changing one primary bed as part of recurring service but less willing to include multiple beds throughout the house unless that is priced into the visit.
 The issue is usually not the bed itself.
 It is the cumulative time.

-If you need the pricing or quote side next, read Cleaning Cost for a 1 Bedroom Apartment for a clearer view of how this issue affects labor, scope, and cost.
+If you need the pricing or quote side next, read Cleaning Add-Ons Cost List for a clearer view of how this issue affects labor, scope, and cost.
 That usually gives you the companion process, scope, or routine that sits right next to this task in real homes, which is exactly where people tend to get stuck.
 That is usually true in the same home for most households.

 Fresh Sheets vs Full Linen Laundry

 One of the biggest misunderstandings around this topic is that “change the bed sheets” and “handle the bedding laundry too” are not the same request.
-A cleaner may be happy to strip a bed and remake it with fresh linens already provided.
+A cleaner may offer a simple linen change with fresh linens already provided.
 That does not automatically mean they are also running the used sheets through the washer, dryer, and folding process.

 Simple linen change

-Strip the bed, apply fresh sheets, and remake the bed.
+Apply fresh sheets already provided by the homeowner.
 This is the most common and manageable version.

 Linen wash-and-dry